“What I found in Lisa’s course was so far beyond my expectations that I can only say it has truly changed my life and the way I approach my art.

 Online Course Logistics

-- Course material will be provided via recorded lectures, which students can watch at their convenience.
+- Course material will be provided via recorded lectures, which you can listen to at your convenience.

 - Additional written course material will be emailed Monday, Wednesday and Friday mornings.